HallaSurvivor/Blog/_posts/2025-06-10-IVT-not-constructive.md

 ---

+**Edit (July 1, 2025):**

+TODO: mention that IVT --> (analytic) LLPO, cite the github thread. also maybe mention that IVT does NOT imply analytic WLPO, if you can prove that!

+---

 Ok, thanks for reading, all!
 It's nice to get a few quick posts up while I'm working on some longer stuff.
 I'm still thinking a lot about a cool circle of ideas involving Fukaya Categories, Skein Theory and T(Q)FTs, and